apache/incubator-datalab/USER_GUIDE.md

 DataLab Web Application authenticates users against:

--   KeyCloak integration for seamless SSO experience *;
+-   KeyCloak integration for seamless SSO experience;

     * NOTE: in case has been installed and configured to use SSO, please click on "Login with SSO" and use your corporate credentials